aewindle110/DroneWQ/README.md

 # DroneWQ: A Python library for measuring water quality with a multispectral drone sensor

-DroneWQ is a Python package that can be used to analyze multispectral data collected from a UAS of water quality and ocean color.
+DroneWQ is a Python package that can be used to analyze multispectral data collected from a drone to derive ocean color radiometry and water quality properties.
 These scripts are specific for the MicaSense RedEdge and Altum cameras.

+The main processing script converts raw multispectral imagery to total radiance (Lt) with units of W/m2/nm/sr, removes sun glint and surface reflected light (Lsr) to calculate water leaving radiance (Lw), measures downwelling irradiance (Ed) from either the calibrated reflectance panel or downwelling light sensor, and calculates remote sensing reflectance (Rrs) by dividing Ed by Lw.
+Rrs can be used as input into various bio-optical algorithms to derive chlorophyll a and total suspended sediment concentrations.
+Images can also be georeferenced using image metadata to orient and map to a known coordinate system.

+More information on the methods found in this package can be found in:

+Gray, P.C., Windle, A.E., Dale, J., Savelyev, I.B., Johnson, Z.I., Silsbe, G.M., Larsen, G.D. and Johnston, D.W., 2022.
+Robust ocean color from drones: Viewing geometry, sky reflection removal, uncertainty analysis, and a survey of the Gulf Stream front.
+Limnology and Oceanography: Methods. doi:10.1002/lom3.10511

+Windle, A.E. and Silsbe, G.M., 2021.
+Evaluation of unoccupied aircraft system (UAS) remote sensing reflectance retrievals for water quality monitoring in coastal waters.
+Frontiers in Environmental Science, p.182. doi:10.3389/fenvs.2021.674247

 [[I think we need a figure here that shows the workflow even something simple]]